jglick/sezpoz/README.md

 SezPoz is a lightweight and easy-to-learn library that lets you perform modular service lookups.
 It provides some of the same capabilities as (for example) `java.util.ServiceLoader`, Eclipse extension points, and NetBeans `Lookup` and XML layers.
 However, SezPoz has some special advantages:

 1. The service registrations are made just using type-checked Java annotations.
 There are no configuration files to edit, and your Java IDE can show you registrations since they are simply usages of an annotation.
-On JDK 6 (or later), no special build or packaging steps are required (just javac); on JDK 5, you just need to run APT (with default arguments), instead of or in addition to javac for any sources which may contain indexable items.
+On JDK 6 (or later), no special build or packaging steps are required (just javac).
 Looking up services just requires that you have a `ClassLoader` which can "see" all of the "modules" (as with `ServiceLoader`).

 2. You can register individual objects (values of static fields or methods) instead of whole classes.